danielfdickinson/ivc-in-the-wtg-experiments/README.md

 #### Set-005

-Source code of scripts, configs, and files described in [Completing OpenStack SDK With Templating](https://www.wildtechgarden.ca/projects/experimental-learning/infrastructure-via-code/completing-openstacksdk-with-templating/).
+Source code of scripts, configs, and files described in [Continuing OpenStack SDK With Templating](https://www.wildtechgarden.ca/projects/experimental-learning/infrastructure-via-code/continuing-openstacksdk-with-templating/).
 There is the usual note about updating configuration to and userdata to suit your environment.
 For ``X-002`` and beyond, you will also need to update the additional files to suit your situation.
 (The additional files are applied verbatim, except compressed and encoded).

 ##### Set-006